jemilD07/TechNova-Sales-Insights-Dashboard/README.md

 | `Customer Scripts.sql` | Query to fetch all customers and counts |
 | `Market Script.sql` | Query for market names and codes |
 | `Transaction Scripts.sql` | Revenue insights, product performance, and filters |

-## 🚀 How to Use

-1. Clone this repo or download the files
-2. Load the `.pbix` file in Power BI Desktop
-3. Review SQL scripts for dataset generation

 ## 📌 Outcomes